-Nasty Gal’s rise is one of those stories that inspires startups and small business to grow, but it also serves as a warning: the once-thriving business is currently in the process of filing for bankruptcy.
+Nasty Gal’s rise is one of those business success stories that inspires startups and small business to grow, but it also serves as a warning: the once-thriving business is currently in the process of filing for bankruptcy.
 The primary reason cited for the company’s surprising demise?
 Its rapid growth.

 As Allison Enright stated in The New York Times, “They were able to grow their sales very quickly.
 But you can always grow really fast and not make any money.”